 The seashell is the unofficial icon of this hike representing the multiple paths across Europe that all point to the city of Santiago.
 The most famous of these paths is the “Camino Francés”, a 780km trail from the southern border of France down and across the northern width of Spain.
 That entire route takes roughly 30 days of hiking to complete.

 Kelsey and I had a lot of ground to cover in Spain so we opted for the most popular final 5 days of the hike (125km) from Sarria, Spain to the final destination of Santiago de Compostela.

 We left our big travel backpacks at a locker storage in Santiago, packed small day bags with an extra outfit and a toothbrush, and took a bus to our starting point in Sarria.

 Our video recap of the Camino:

-    Our favorite sections of our hike was in the first two days, hiking through what felt similar to French countryside.
+Our favorite sections of this hike was in the first two days, hiking through what felt similar to French countryside.
 We passed farm animals, saw ancient stone walls, and crossed cobblestone bridges.

-    We hiked each day for about 8 hours, and then arrived into the next town to enjoy a “pilgrim menu” dinner.
-These were pre-set menus that are not only were super affordable (about 8-10 euros) but are massive, with bread, appetizers, a main course, and typically with a whole bottle of wine!
+We hiked for about 8 hours each day and then arrived into the next town to enjoy a “pilgrim menu” dinner.
+These pre-set menus were not only super affordable (about 8-10 euros) but were massive, with bread, appetizers, a main course, and typically with a whole bottle of wine!
 After a long day of trail foraging, these were very welcome feasts.
 Our favorite desserts were the Tarta de Santiago, which is a fluffy almond cake.